 The ET report further states that Airtel has been allotted the 5G trial spectrum in 3500 MHz, 28 GHz and 700 MHz.
 Its competitors, Vodafone-Idea (Vi) and Reliance Jio have also been allotted spectrums in the 700 MHz, 3.5 GHz and 26 GHz bands.

-Airtel is also the first telecom operator in India to conduct 5G trials using the 1800MHz band with the Dynamic Spectrum Sharing (DSS) technology.
-Both Airtel and Jio have previously stated that their networks are 5G ready and awaiting for adequate spectrum from the DoT.
-However, it is unlikely that the 5G spectrum auction will be conducted later this year.
+The Sunil Mittal-led company is the first telco in India to conduct 5G trials on the 1800Mhz band with Dynamic Spectrum Sharing (DSS) technology.
+Alongside Airtel, Jio too has stated that it is ready for the 5G network rollout.
+However, both telco giants await to get an adequate spectrum from the DoT.
+There is no official word on whether the spectrum auction will be held later this year.
 A recent report claimed that the trials were reportedly pushed to Q1 2022.
-One of the reasons stated was that the DoT wants to prioritise a stable network during the pandemic, and has hence put off decisions on spectrum availability and pricing.
+It stated that the DoT wants to prioritise a stable network during the pandemic, and has hence put off decisions on spectrum availability and pricing.

 Thanks for reading till the end of this article.
 For more such informative and exclusive tech content, like our Facebook page